danomagnum/gologix/README.md

 To read multiple items from an array, pass a slice to the Read method.

+To read more than one arbitrary tags at once, use the ReadList method - the first parameter is a slice of tag names and the second parameter is a slice of each tags type.

 You can read UDTs in if you define an equivalent struct to blit the data into.
 Arrays of UDTs also works. (see limitation below about UDTs with packed bools)